kl3mousse/seafighter/README.md

 - NEO THUNDER modified game code (http://sebastianmihai.com/main.php?t=22)
 - Neo Builder v1.06 (https://www.terraonion.com/en/products)
 - 7zip (to Zipbin files in a ZIP rom, then convert into NeoSD format)

+# Questions
+- it this a game?
+I dont think SeaFighter repository will become a game.
+I will have to rename it to something like NeoGeo GameModes API.
+- is this a NeoGeo SDK ? no, just a library to create an abstraction layer between NeoGeo and your Game code for the Game modes.
+Hopefully it can work with the SDKs you know.
+I will work on it once (if) it works

 "NEOGEO" is a registered trademark of SNK Playmore Corp.
 All other company and product names used are trademarks or registered trademarks of their respective owners.
 The contents of this page are not authorized or licensed by SNK Playmore.